 If someone, or a group of people at your school are making you feel bad about yourself or keep hurting you (physically, mentally, emotionally), then you are probably being bullied.
-If you have never been bullied before it is sometimes difficult to understand what is happening.
-But if someone is doing any of these things:
+If you have never been bullied before it is sometimes difficult to understand what is happening, but if someone is doing any of these things:

-- Calling you names
+Calling you names

-- Physically hurting you
+Physically hurting you

-- Taking, hiding or damaging your things
+Taking, hiding or damaging your things

-- Telling lies about you
+Telling lies about you

-- Leaving you out of group activities
+Leaving you out of group activities

-- Making you do things you don’t want to do
+Making you do things you don’t want to do

 then you are being bullied and must tell someone.

-Your school has something called an anti-bullying policy which deals with all types of bullying.
+Your school has something called an anti-bullying policy that deals with all types of bullying.
 If you tell a teacher what is going on, the school has to do something about it.
 If you really feel you can’t tell a teacher, then tell your parents or an adult you trust.

 You can also call Childline confidentially on 0800 1111.
 The people who answer the phones are expert at dealing with calls about bullying and will be able to help you.